wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/store-new-relic-web-sites-dotnet-application-performance-management.md

 Check out these additional resources for more information:

- * [Installing the .NET Agent for Azure Websites](https://docs.newrelic.com/docs/agents/net-agent/azure-installation/azure-websites#manual): New Relic .NET Agent installation procedures
+ * [Installing the .NET Agent on Azure Web Apps](https://docs.newrelic.com/docs/agents/net-agent/azure-installation/azure-preview-portal#install-new-relic-azure-webapps): New Relic .NET Agent installation procedures
  * [The New Relic User Interface](https://newrelic.com/docs/site/the-new-relic-ui):
 Overview of the New Relic UI, setting user rights and profiles, using standard functions and dashboard drill-down details
  * [Applications Overview](https://newrelic.com/docs/site/applications-overview): Features and functions when using New Relic's Applications Overview dashboard